FAForever/faf-rust-replayserver/docs/usage.rst

 `faf-stack <https://github.com/FAForever/faf-stack>`_.

 To release a new version, just tag the commit and prepare a release on Github.
-A release Github action should do the rest.
+A release Github action should do the rest, AKA build and push an image to Dockerhub.

 Configuration
 -------------